window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KF0HPJ6WPF');

 Preparation for Cambridge C1 Advanced (CAE) helps learners develop the skills to make the most of studying, working and living in English-speaking countries.

-c1 advanced cae cambridge timetable C1 Advanced (CAE) exam is made up of four papers developed to test your English skills.
-Your CAE exam preparation will have to be comprehensive and cover all areas (Reading, Use of English, Listening, Writing and Speaking)
+C1 Advanced (CAE) exam is made up of four sections Reading, Use of English, Listening, Writing and Speaking.

 You can see exactly what is in each paper below: